tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 14th CRAN release of textrecipes.
+This is the 15th CRAN release of textrecipes.

+Minor change due to contact from tidyselect authors to avoid errors in next version of tidyselect.

 ## R CMD check results